GET UP TO 60% OFF IN OUR WINTER SALE!

 Remember, safety is the most important aspect when doing any home DIY.
 If you don’t feel confident to attempt to remove the tile yourself then get a professional in to help.

-Fixing A Hairline Tile Crack
+Fixing a Hairline Tile Crack

 If it is a hairline crack that isn’t that noticeable, there is the option of try to cover it with paint.
 This is a temporary solution that will tie you over for a while.
 Firstly, ensure the tile is clean.
-Then find a paint that matches the colour of the tile and mix the paint with tile filler.
+Then find a bathroom paint that matches the colour of the tile and mix the paint with tile filler.
 After you have combined the mixture, delicately paint the crack with a cotton wool swab or a small brush.
 This should make a hairline crack less visible.

-Fixing A Deeper Tile Crack
+Fixing a Deeper Tile Crack

 If the crack is deeper than a hairline, we suggest that you completely remove the tile as it can lead to a build-up of mildew and mould.
 If you’ve had the tiles in place for a long period of time, finding a replacement might prove a difficult task (which is why it’s always a good idea to buy around 10% more tiles than you need in case situations like this arise).